STEFANOVIVAS/star-schema-notes/Part III - Dimension Design/Chapter 9 - Multi-Valued Dimensions and Bridges.md

 - Another way to avoid the danger of double-counting is to hide the bridge from inexperienced users.
 This is done by supplementing the bridged solution with a simplified solution recognizing only one dimension row.
 The bridge is hidden from everyone except carefully trained analysts.

 ## Multi-Valued Attributes

+When a dimension attribute may take on more than one value for any given row in the table, we face a similar design challenge.
+How does one model an indefinite number of attribute values for a single row in the dimension?
+Customers have multiple phone numbers, bank accounts have multiple account holders, and so on.
+Like the multi-valued dimension, this challenge can be resolved by simplifying the problem or by using a bridge table.

+### Simplifying the Multi-Valued Attribute
+- When you are faced with multi-valued attributes, the first option to consider is simplification of the problem through a technique that is sometimes referred to as “flattening.”
+Instead of designing a single column to capture the attribute, you can include two or more columns.
+- This approach works best where a limited number of values is acceptable, where each version corresponds to an easily identifiable role, and where it will not be necessary to filter or group transactions in a fact table using values that may occur in any of the columns.
+This solution has several shortcomings:

+    -  The solution is limited to a specific number of values.
+Later, we may encounter a customer that requires more than three industries.
+    -  Filtering a query for a particular industry will require defining multiple conditions, since the industry in question may appear in any one of the columns.
+    -  Grouping facts by industry will be particularly challenging, since a given industry may appear in any of the three columns.

+### Bridging the Relationship
+- A multi-valued attribute can be supported using an attribute bridge table, which works in much the same way as the dimension bridge in the previous section.
+This time, instead of placing the bridge between fact table and dimension table, the bridge will be placed between the dimension table and an outrigger.
+- The multi-valued attributes are not stored in the dimension table.
+Instead, they are placed in a separate table with its own surrogate key.
+This table will act as an outrigger.
+- A bridge table is set up with two columns: a group_key and a second column referring to the outrigger.
+- When a dimension row refers to a specific combination of values in the outrigger, a group is set up for those values in the bridge table.
+- The dimension table and the bridge can be joined using the group_key; the bridge table is joined to the outrigger in turn.
+- Compared to a solution that simplifies multi-valued attributes, using a bridge table offers increased flexibility and simplifies reporting challenges.

+  ### The Impact of Changes